-Abstract: We study a critical driver of wage growth: coworkers.
-Using linked employer-employee data for Italy, we explore coworkers' effect on wage growth in two directions.
-First, using a novel estimation method and accounting for the endogenous sorting of workers into peer groups and firms, we estimate the impact of the average coworker's quality on future wages.
-We find that a 10 percent rise in coworker's quality increases one’s wage in the next year by 1.8 percent.
+Abstract: We study a critical driver of future wages: peers.
+Using linked employer-employee data for Italy, we explore peer effects in two directions.
+First, accounting for the endogenous sorting of workers into peer groups, we estimate that a 10 percent rise in peer quality increases one’s wage in the next year by 1.8 percent.
 The effect decreases gradually over time and becomes about 0.7 percent after five years.
-Second, we delve deeper into the channels that identify the peer effect and, using an event-study specification around mobility episodes, we study how the entry and leave of high-quality and low-quality workers affect wages of movers and coworkers.
-We find that hiring a high-quality worker is an important driver of wage growth, as well as separating from a low-quality worker.
-Movers experience an immediate gain when moving into high-quality peers.
-Knowledge spillover and peer pressure play an important role in explaining the mechanisms behind our findings.
+Second, using an event study specification around mobility episodes, we show that hiring high-quality workers, separating from low-quality workers, and moving into high-quality peer groups, are significant drivers of wage growth.

 Abstract: This paper examines the effect of the New Rural Pension Scheme (NRPS) on labor supply among the aged population in rural China.
-Using a ‘reversed’ difference-in-difference specification, I find the introduction of NRPS has increased the (intensive) labor supply for both pensioners and contributors by more than ten percent.
-The heterogeneity analysis has suggested that the potential mechanisms are different for the pensioner and the contributor.
-For pensioners, the program has elevated effective labor productivity, through health improvement and credit constraint alleviation, which lead them to work more.
-On the other hand, the pension contributor, especially those who are hand-to-mouth, increases labor supply because the annual contribution is an additional financial burden to them.
+Using a difference-in-difference specification, I find the introduction of NRPS has increased the (intensive) labor supply for both pensioners and contributors by more than 10 percent.
+Heterogeneity analyses suggest that the potential mechanisms are different for the pensioner and the contributor.
+For pensioners, the program has elevated effective labor productivity through health improvement and credit constraint alleviation, which leads them to work more.
+On the other hand, pension contributors, especially those who are hand-to-mouth, increase labor supply because the annual contribution is an additional financial burden to them.

-"GiniInc: A Stata Package for Measuring Inequality from Incomplete Income and Survival Data", The Stata Journal, 2018, (with Guido Alfani, Chiara Gigliarano, and Marco Bonetti)
+"GiniInc: A Stata Package for Measuring Inequality from Incomplete Income and Survival Data" (with Guido Alfani, Chiara Gigliarano, and Marco Bonetti).
+The Stata Journal, 2018.